hleve/sensor_workshop/README.md

-# Environmental Data Collection Device
+# Environmental Data Collection using Raspberry Pi

 The goal of this project is on making the entire process as user-friendly and accessible as possible.